nextcord/nextcord/docs/intents.rst

 Note that this doesn't enable :attr:`Intents.members` since it's a privileged intent.

-Another example showing a bot that only deals with messages and guild information:
+Another example that shows a bot that only deals with messages and guild information:

 .. code-block:: python3
    :emphasize-lines: 7,9,10